dante-ev/docker-texlive/README.md

   - [pip](https://pypi.org/project/pip/).
 This enables manual Python package installation.
 - Java headless - required for Pandoc

-It builds on the [full texlive image by "Island of TeX"](https://gitlab.com/islandoftex/images/texlive) with additions concidered important.
+It builds on the [full TeX Live image by "Island of TeX"](https://gitlab.com/islandoftex/images/texlive) with additions considered important.

+We decided to base on the IoT's TeX Live image, because this ensures recent TeX Live packages and a working basic build.
+We extended the image with tools required for our use cases.

+## Available tags

+- `edge` - the edge build.
+Usually created on the first and fifteenth of a month.
+- `latest` - the latest released version.
+- `YYYY-MM-DD` - a build of that date.
+Usually created on the first and fifteenth of a month.

+Browse all available tags at <https://hub.docker.com/repository/docker/danteev/texlive/tags?page=1&ordering=last_updated>.

+### Other versions

+- `2021-A` - first image release in year 2021
+- `2020-A` - latest TeXLive 2020 build
+- `TL2017` - TeXLive 2017 build
+- For all other versions see [CHANGELOG.md](https://github.com/dante-ev/docker-texlive/blob/master/CHANGELOG.md#changelog).

 ## Usage